researchapps/samtools/README.md

-# Samtools
+# BCFTools

-This is a singularity image to deploy samtools.
+This is a singularity image to deploy bcftools.

 This will produce a Singularity image (suitable for running in a cluster environment) using [https://hub.docker.com/r/broadinstitute/picard/](https://hub.docker.com/r/broadinstitute/picard/).
 We do this by way of a bootstrap file for the Docker image.